daniel-quiroga/Fruiting-Around/README.md

 14 Upload the Arduino Code to Arduino Uno

 15 Use the Figma mirror app to see the app on the phone

+*Running the wizard of Oz Prototype*

+1 Download the figma mirror app

+2 Open the Figma link in your phone, designed for iPhone X

+3 Walk through the process as shown in the video (all buttons on the Figma app work)

+4 Press the Arduino button to start the traces, be careful!